-The key components of the Dashboard are Overall Environmental Context (called the 'Overall Adversity Index' on the Dashboard) and contextualized SAT score.2 The Overall Environmental Context is a summative metric that averages independent contextual measures calculated for the student's high school and their physical neighborhood.
-The Dashboard also shows the student's SAT in context of prior students attending the high school (using the same population definition).
+The Dashboard also shows the student's SAT in context of prior students attending the high school (using the same population definition), obtained directly from College Board data.
 The score in context is defined as the difference between the student's SAT score (or concorded ACT score) and the 75th percentile score calculated for that high school.
 We chose the 75th percentile because of the selective nature of the participating colleges.
 These components contextualized students' academic and non-academic achievements.
 We include a more detailed examination of the Dashboard in Appendix A.